andreslemusm/bookify/README.md

 # Bookify

-A single page application for booking a hotel using React.js, Bulma.css and Fontawesome Icons.
+A single page application for booking a hotel.

-## Installation
+# Installation

 1. Install dependencies (I used npm, don't know if it works with yarn):
 ```